Lake Chevy helped make these videos

 Never attempt to replace a hose that is connected to the air conditioner in your Cherokee - these hoses contain refrigerant that is under pressure and can blind you.
 AC problems are always best left to your professional mechanic.

-Did you know that the sun wears out wiper blades faster than rain?
-Replace your blades twice a year2015 Jeep Cherokee Latitude 2.4L 4 Cyl.
+Did you know that heat is worse for your battery than cold?
+Replace it every 4 years2015 Jeep Cherokee Latitude 2.4L 4 Cyl.

 Is the clock in your car ahead or behind?
 Learn how to set it here!2015 Jeep Cherokee Latitude 2.4L 4 Cyl.